 Few drummers have the versatility and groove that Reggie Jackson brings to the table.
 A Columbus native with a résumé that includes Diane Schuur, Dr. John, and Anthony Hamilton, Jackson has played everything from hard-swinging jazz to gospel, R&B, hip-hop, and beyond.

-His ability to seamlessly move between genres has made him one of the most in-demand drummers in Columbus, and he continues to be a vital part of the city’s jazz and soul scene.
+His ability to seamlessly move between genres has made him one of the most in-demand drummers in Columbus, and he continues to be a vital part of the city’s jazz and soul scene, notably being a member of the Bobby Floyd Trio.
+Personally watching Reggie perform with Robert Mason at Land-Grant Brewing Co. a few years back really opened my eyes to how unbelievably talented he truly is.

 The Liquid Crystal Project (Jazz Hop / Hip-Hop Fusion)